Infrared Sauna Benefits

 Who can provide information on the health benefits of infrared saunas?

 Your healthcare provider should be the primary source of information about the health benefits of infrared saunas.
 They’re the people you should listen to the most.
-That said, you can also get informed by licensed sauna therapists, and professionals at wellness centers/spas and similar locations.
-You can do research online, you can talk to fitness experts, but, at the end of the day, listen to your doctor.
+That said, you can also learn more about saunas and their benefits from licensed sauna therapists, and professionals at wellness centers/spas and similar locations.
+You can do research online, talk to fitness experts, or talk to your doctor to learn more about the infrared saunas and their potential benefits for you.

 Who has conducted scientific studies on the benefits of infrared saunas?